yangfan-hu/Fast-SNN/README.md

 # Fast-SNN
-This repo holds the codes for .
+This repo holds the codes for Fast-SNN.

 ## Dependencies
 * Python 3.8.8